xzhou110/stock_options_trading/README.md

 # READ ME
 ### Objective:
-#### Option Chain could be quite confusing.
-It usually comes with different strategies, strikes and premiums.
-This is developed to help pick the right option from the option sea.
-The main objective is to assist in making quick decisions,  and optimizing strategy, pricing and return for trading options
+#### Stock options is a kingdom full of confusions.
+Options can be used either solely or combined to serve different purposes.
+This is developed to help users optimize option strategy and make quick and better decisions.
 ### Disclaimer:
-#### There is significant risk trading with options.
+#### There is significant risk involved with trading stock options.
 Use this at your own risk.